-When your solicitor gets a satisfactory reply to Requisitions on Title, a Deed of Conveyance is drafted by him or her and approved by the seller's solicitor.
+When your solicitor gets a satisfactory reply to Requisitions on Title, they will draft a Deed of Conveyance which is then approved by the seller's solicitor.

-Your solicitor makes arrangements for searches to be made against the seller to ensure that there are no judgements lying against the seller (for example, bankruptcy or sheriffs' searches).
-Your solicitor should also conduct a search where the title to the property is held (either in the Land Registry or the Registry of Deeds) to ensure that there is nothing adverse attaching to the property, for example, an outstanding mortgage.
+Your solicitor will check that there are no judgements against the seller (for example, bankruptcy or sheriffs' searches).
+Your solicitor should also find out where the title to the property is held (either in the Land Registry or the Registry of Deeds) to ensure that there is nothing unusual relating to the property, for example, an outstanding mortgage.

-Your solicitor will calculate how much stamp duty is due and request this from you before the closing of the sale.
+Your solicitor will calculate how much stamp duty is due on the property and request this amount from you before the sale is closed.
 The stamp duty is paid to the Revenue Commissioners, who place a stamp on the deeds.
 Without this stamp, the deeds cannot be registered.
 The deeds name the owner of the property.

-Once a sale is completed, your deeds, showing the new ownership details and mortgage details, if relevant, must be registered with either the Registry of Deeds or the Land Registry.
-The Property Registration Authority is responsible for both systems of registration.
+Once a sale is completed, your deeds, showing the new ownership details must be registered with either the Registry of Deeds or the Land Registry.
+The Property Registration Authority (PRA) is responsible for both systems of registration.

-Your solicitor will continue to assist you with finalising the deeds to your house with the Property Registration Authority.
-This can take from months to years to complete.
-Even if it does take a long time you are still the owner of the property and if you wish you can sell the property before registration is complete.
+Your solicitor will help you to finalise the deeds to your house with the PRA.
+This can take months or years to complete.
+Even if this does take a long time, you are still the owner of the property and, if you want, you can sell the property before registration is complete.

 There are many things to do when moving house, for example, redirecting your post and changing your details on the electoral register.
 More information is available in our document on moving to a new home.